matplotlib/matplotlib/doc/api/image_api.rst

 Image I/O functions
 -------------------

-This functions can be used to read, save, and generate thumbnails of files on disk.
+These functions can be used to read, save, and generate thumbnails of files on disk.
 These are here for historical reasons, and while it is unlikely we will remove them, please use a dedicated image I/O library (such as `imageio <https://imageio.github.io/>`__, `pillow